Frequently Asked Questions

 It is very disturbing to suspect someone we know of sexually abusing a child, especially if the person is a friend or a member of the family.
 It is so much easier to dismiss such thoughts and put them down to imagination.
 But it is better to talk over the situation with someone than to discover later that we were right to be worried.
 And remember, we are not alone.

 Thousands of people every year discover that someone in their family or circle of friends has abused a child.
 Children who are abused and their families need professional help to recover from their experience.
 Action can lead to abuse being prevented, and children who are being abused receiving protection and help to recover.
 It can also lead to the abuser getting effective treatment to stop abusing and becoming a safer member of our community.
 If the abuser is someone close to us, we need to get support for ourselves too.
+Anyone concerned about the sexual behaviour of a loved one can call our confidential and anonymous Stop It Now! helpline on 0808 1000 900.

 We are becoming increasingly aware of the risk of sexual abuse that some adults present to our children and there is growing understanding that this risk lies mostly within families and communities.
 But very few people realise that other children can sometimes present a risk.